tudorpopovici1/Green-beam/README.md

 I would like to improve my social skills by trying to work as good as possible inside a team.
 Usually I work alone so this course is a good opportunity.
 Besides the social advantages I would also like to become a better programmer.
 Prior to CSE I didn't have a lot of experience in programming.
 Hopefully I will learn a lot from my team mates.

+Maria Kusmierowska
+I would like to improve my java skills and be become better programmer since I had no previous experience before univeristy.
+Additionaly, I hope that thanks to working on the projects I will be able to improve my team working skills.
+I also would like to learn how to create applications and learn more about object oriented programming.